RudraPotturi/aboutme/README.md

   - To code in the local using visual studio code.
   - To commit and push the changes to cloud.
 3. [Tortoise Git](https://tortoisegit.org/)
+  - It provides features like push, pull.
+  - It is also used to fetch and merge.
+## Recommended languages